luisespinosaanke/lexicalcollocations/README.md

 # Lexical Collocations
-This is the repository for the EACL 2021 paper ``Evaluating language models for the retrieval and categorization of lexical collocations``.
+This is the repository for the EACL 2021 paper:
+- ``Evaluating language models for the retrieval and categorization of lexical collocations``.

 The associated dataset, with predefined train, validation and test splits can be accessed [here](https://github.com/luisespinosaanke/lexicalcollocations/tree/main/data).